standardebooks/manual/6-standard-ebooks-section-patterns.rst

 		was published in <time>1880</time> by<br/>
 		<a href="https://en.wikipedia.org/wiki/Lew_Wallace">Lew Wallace</a>.</p>

 	#.
-If a year has less than four digits, the :html:`<time>` element has a :html:`datetime` attribute that contains the year padded with zeros up to four digits.
+If the date is a year with less than four digits, the :html:`<time>` element has a :html:`datetime` attribute that contains the year padded with zeros up to four digits.

 	.. code:: html

 		<p><i epub:type="se:name.publication.poem">Beowulf</i><br/>
 		is thought to have been written between <time datetime="0975">975</time> and <time>1010</time>.<br/>

 	#.
-Years before 1 CE are not supported in HTML, so they are not wrapped in a :html:`<time>` element and will need a lint exception added.
+Years before 1 CE are not supported by the :html:`<time>` element, therefore they are not wrapped in a :html:`<time>` elements in the colophon.

 	.. code:: html